 If you are looking for a groovy bundt cake from the 70’s, today is your lucky day.
 I found this in an old Pillsbury cake booklet, and it’s awesome.
-It’s a moist yellow cake with a big ring of cinnamon-nut cake running through the center.
+“Cinnamon Crown Cake” is a moist yellow cake with a big ring of cinnamon-nut cake running through the center.
 Aside from being pretty and tasty, it’s simple.
 You don’t need any fancy equipment, just a hand held mixer.

 A few notes.
 That thing near the bottom on the right side is a pecan.
 The center is full of nuts and very flavorful.
 The cake is much moister than it appears here.
 But don’t take my word for it, just bake it!